 Red velvet cake mix is mixed with flour and yeast and a few other things and left to rise.
 Don’t be afraid of yeast!
 I was for so long, until I started using it.
 Now I can’t get enough!
-I love Red Star Yeast.
-I use Active Dry, and I buy it in a jar.
+I use Active Dry Yeast, and I buy it in a jar.
 With the amount I use it, it’s way cheaper to go the jar route.
 But you can use a packet if that’s what you have.

 Once the dough has risen, you cut it into pieces and roll each out into a long red velvet rope and twist that into a pretzel.
 You can just bake them but I love the chewiness of a boiled-then-baked soft pretzel, so I do that.
 Really, it doesn’t add much time to your process and it makes them taste so much better!